-The Compositional and Parallel Real Time System (CoPaRTS) group is a research group in the Department of Computer Science, Wayne State University.
+The Compositional and Parallel Real Time System (CoPaRTS) group is a research group in the Department of Computer Science, College of Engineering, Wayne State University.
 CoPaRTS is directed by Nathan W. Fisher.
 This group is an important part of LaST: Laboratory for Sustainable computing.
 CoPaRTS focuses primarily on the areas of scheduling algorithm, schedulability analysis, compositional real-time systems, real-time resource allocation in parallel and distributed systems, and sustainable computing.

 - Real Time Systems